Costco Employee Retirement Guide

 Creating a Sustainable Withdrawal Strategy

-- Budgeting for Retirement: Estimate your post-retirement expenses, including healthcare, travel, and inflation adjustments.
+• Budgeting: Estimate post-retirement expenses including healthcare, travel, and inflation.

-- The 4% Rule: A general guideline is withdrawing 4% of your savings annually, adjusting for market conditions.
+• The 4% Rule: A common rule of thumb is to withdraw 4% of your retirement savings annually, adjusting as needed.

-- Tax-Efficient Withdrawals: Withdraw from taxable accounts first, then tax-deferred accounts, and finally tax-free Roth IRAs.
+• Tax-Efficient Withdrawals: Withdraw first from taxable accounts, then tax-deferred accounts, and lastly from Roth IRAs.

 Required Minimum Distributions (RMDs)

-- Qualified Charitable Distributions (QCDs): Donating RMD amounts directly to charity can reduce taxable income.
+• Qualified Charitable Distributions (QCDs): Donating your RMD directly to a charity can reduce your taxable income.

-- Wills and Trusts: Consider a living trust to avoid probate and manage assets efficiently.
+• Wills and Trusts: Establish a living trust to avoid probate and manage assets more effectively.

 5. Final Retirement Checklist for Costco Employees

-- Review 401(k) and IRA contributions to maximize savings before retirement.
+✔ Review and maximize 401(k) and IRA contributions

-- Enroll in Medicare and evaluate supplemental insurance options.
+✔ Enroll in Medicare and review supplemental insurance options

-- Finalize estate planning documents, including wills and trusts.
+✔ Finalize estate documents including wills and trusts

 Conclusion